 How to buy Reserve Rights online – a step-by-step guide

-To buy RSR coins you need to find an exchange that offers RSR trading and, as it’s relatively new, there are only a few that do so at the moment.
-Usually, you’ll find you need to change your fiat currency (like GBP, USD, or EUR) into Bitcoin first, as the exchange will only offer BTC/RSR trading.
+The best place to buy Reserve Rights coin in the UK and elsewhere is an exchange that offers RSR trading and.
+Often, you may find you need to change your fiat currency (like GBP, USD, or EUR) into Bitcoin first, as the exchange will only offer BTC/RSR trading.

 - Binance: One of the biggest names in the cryptocurrency trading space, Binance allows users to trade hundreds of different cryptocurrencies, including Reserve Rights.
 Open an account right now >